-The DM556T can power medium and small size stepping motors (frame size from NEMA23 to 34) made by STEPPERONLINE or other motor manufacturers.
+The DM556T can power medium and small size stepping motors (frame size from NEMA23 to 34).
 To get good driving performances, it is important to select supply voltage and output current properly.
 Generally speaking, supply voltage determines the high speed performance of the motor, while output current determines the output torque of the driven motor (particularly at lower speed).
 Higher supply voltage will allow higher motor speed to be achieved, at the price of more noise and heating.
 If the motion speed requirement is low, it's better to use lower supply voltage to decrease noise, heating and improve reliability.